Fields Pond Audubon Center

 Fields Pond Audubon Center hosts programs, events, camps, and more!
 Find listings here.

-Trails range from level, mowed paths through fields to steep, rocky trails.
+Trails range from level, mowed paths through fields to steep, rocky trails deep in the forest.

-The Ravine Trail features rock stairways and stepping stones across a small stream.
+The Ravine Trail winds through a hemlock forest overlooking a ravine and features rock stairways and stepping stones across a small stream.

 The Lake Shore Trail features a 300-foot boardwalk through a floodplain swamp and good views of Fields Pond and its 22-acre island.

 The Marsh Trail runs along the edge of the wetlands and pocket fields near the Nature Center.

 The Fern Trail forms a loop with the Marsh Trail and Ravine Trail.
 It goes through a forested wetland, with a diversity of tree species.
 Raised bog bridging allows dry-footed access to this forested wetland.

 The Brook Trail connects the Ravine Trail to the Lake Shore Trail.
 Follow the brook through mature forest and look for animal tracks along the way!

 The sanctuary provides year-round habitat for wildlife ranging from small salamanders and tree frogs to more than 130 bird species, to bear, and even moose.
 In early spring, the center comes alive with the sounds of owls and frogs.
 Warblers, bluebirds, orioles, and tanagers are among the late spring and summer winged visitors.
 At least 20 varieties of butterflies have been recorded at the sanctuary, visiting feeders and the wildlife-friendly garden surrounding the Nature Center.
 In autumn, hawks soar over the fall foliage, and in winter, the sanctuary is crisscrossed with tracks of weasels, hares, fishers, fox, bobcats,and coyotes.